mcggEz/mcggez/README.md

 📍 Based in Manila, Philippines 🇵🇭**

-💻 I'm a Bachelor of Science in Computer Science student at Pamantasan ng Lungsod ng Maynila (PLM).
+💻 I'm a Bachelor of Science in Computer Engineering student at Pamantasan ng Lungsod ng Maynila (PLM).

 ---